SaileshNaganath/Zen/README.md

 Enhanced Well-being: By prioritizing mindfulness, users can experience improved overall well-being and mental clarity.

-Get Started
+#Get Started

-To start using the Box Breathing Integration, simply navigate to the "Mindfulness" section in the main menu of our platform and follow the on-screen instructions to begin your guided breathing session.
+To start using the Box Breathing Integration, simply navigate to the "Try beta feature" section in the main section of our platform and follow the on-screen instructions to begin your guided breathing session.

 Feedback